RobinKumar5986/wwwhisper/README.md

 wwwhisper utilizes auth-request nginx module created by Maxim Dounin.
 The module allows to specify which locations require authorization.
-Each time the request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determines if the original request should be allowed.
-The sub-request carries a path and all headers of the original request (including cookies).  wwwhisper responds to the sub-request in three possible
+Each time a request is made to a protected location, the auth-request module sends a sub-request to the wwwhisper process to determines if the original request should be allowed.
+The sub-request carries a path and all headers of the original request (including cookies). wwwhisper responds to the sub-request in one of three possible ways:
-ways:

 1. If a user is not authenticated (authentication cookie not set or invalid), HTTP status code 401 is returned.
 HTTP server intercepts